 Submitting for Certification

 Send only COPIES of your observations or images in case they get lost in the mail.
 Please avoid sending prints or slides unless you do not require them back.
 Images or observations in electronic format may be forwarded by any convenient means.
-This may include mailing of a storage device such as a CD or 'posting' on the web.
-Please check with the Program Coordinator if you have any questions on how to transfer your images or observations for review.
+This may include mailing of a storage device such as a CDor flash drive, or 'posting' on the web.
+Please check with the Observing Program Coordinator if you have any questions on how to transfer your images or observations for review.
 Material sent for review will not be returned unless return postage is included.